Prairielands Council Wood Badge Course

 Revitalize your commitment to Scouting by sharing an inspirational experience that helps provide Scouting with renewed leadership to accomplish its mission.

 Many Scouters consider Wood Badge to be a peak experience of their Scouting careers.
 It has served as a source of training and inspiration to thousands.
 In return, Wood Badge participants have positively affected the lives of millions of America’s youth.

 Wood Badge will be conducted at Camp Drake, over the course of 2 weekends (5 days).
-The dates are Friday, April 9, 7 AM CST to Sunday, April 11, 5 PM CST AND Saturday May 1, 7 AM CST to Sunday, May 2, 4 PM CST.
+The dates are Friday, September 24, 7 AM CST to Sunday, September 26, 5 PM CST AND Saturday October 10, 7 AM CST to Sunday, October 11, 4 PM CST.
 The cost of the course is $265.
-If the deposit is paid before October 7 you will pay a discounted fee of only $225, If deposit is paid from October 8-February 7 the fee will be $245.
-If after February 7th, the cost for the course is $265.
-Submitted as follows: deposit with application, $100 (registration can be completed and paid online); remaining balance to be paid by March 1, 2021.
+Please contact the Scout Office for payment plans or options.
 Please don’t let cost prevent you from signing up for the course.
 Scholarship assistance is available.
 Please contact the Prairielands council if you have any concerns about attending due to cost.

 Course enrollment is limited.
 I encourage you to reserve your spot as soon as possible.
 I sincerely hope that you can participate.
 You will enjoy it fully and benefit from it immensely.
 You are to be commended for the work you are doing now in Scouting.
 The Wood Badge experience will enable you to make an even greater contribution as you help deliver the promise of Scouting.
 Should you need more information, one of our Wood Badge Scouters will be glad to schedule a visit or call with you.
 Please feel free to contact me at firstname.lastname@example.org.